Red Mite in Chicken Houses

 Red Mite under microscope

-Red Mite is a small parasite that lives in your chicken house and feeds on birds whilst they sleep at night (not to be confused with Red Spider Mite, a harmless garden bug).
+Red Mites are small parasites that live in your chicken coop and feed on birds whilst they sleep at night (not to be confused with Red Spider Mite, a harmless garden bug).

-These small but deadly mites feed on all parts of the chicken including blood, feathers, skin and scales.
+These small but deadly blood-sucking mites feed on all parts of the chicken including feathers, skin and scales.

 They really are the things of chicken nightmares!